hendrikschilling/FASP/README.md

 - using data term and mesh structure constraints
 - greedily expand single corners followed by regular windowed least sqares optimization
 - are implemented on top of ceres-solver (and can make use of cudss gpu accelerated sparse solver to accelerate solving)
-- use "backwards" surface constraints (also compare)[#revert-surface-constraints] where if the trace is built on top of existing surfaces each quadmesh corner of the output mesh will have an associtated 2D location refereing to the base mesh.
+- use "backwards" surface constraints (also compare)[#revert-surface-constraints] where if the trace is built on top of existing surfaces each quadmesh corner of the output mesh will have an associated 2D location referring to the base mesh.

 ### mesh structure constraints